wp-plugins/gantry/readme.txt

 * Changelog Creation

 == Upgrade Notice ==

+= 1.22 =
+This release addresses some small WordPress 3.3 compatibility issues.
+Please remember to **ALWAYS** do a database backup of your site before updating in case if something goes wrong.

 = 1.21 =
 This release fixes the bugfix script which could cause the sites to break.
 If after updating to 1.20 your site broke - please revert your database to the backup from before 1.20.
 If you already recreated the widgets you can skip this step, as the newly created widgets will already have proper data.